Penny the Dreadful

-Penny the Dreadful is the debut studio album from the American rock band Those Mockingbirds.
+Penny the Dreadful is the debut studio album by the American rock band Those Mockingbirds.

 Content

-The ten-track album was self-released on compact disc and digital download, on July 1, 2014.
-The band moved to New Hampshire for a month for recording, which was made by Dean Baltulonis at the Wild Arctic in Portsmouth, New Hampshire, with the exception of "Loose Leather," which was recorded at Treehouse in Jersey City, New Jersey, and "I Feel Like I Died" at Sleeping In Sanity Studios.
+The ten-track album was self-released on compact disc and digital download on July 1, 2014.
+The band moved to New Hampshire for a month to record the album.
+Dean Baltulonis produced the album at the Wild Arctic in Portsmouth, New Hampshire, with the exception of "Loose Leather," recorded at Treehouse in Jersey City, New Jersey, and "I Feel Like I Died," recorded at Sleeping In Sanity Studios.
 It was mixed by Howard Willing at The Bear's Lair in Los Angeles, California, and mastered by Robert Vosgien at Capitol Mastering in Los Angeles.
-Daniel DeJesus from Rasputina plays the cello for the acoustic song "I Feel Like I Died."
+Daniel DeJesus from Rasputina plays cello on the acoustic song "I Feel Like I Died."

-Penny The Dreadful is a more grittier than their previous releases.
-In an interview with The Aquarian Weekly, Adam Bird recalls the concept of making a record about a "relationship that this girl named Penny had with the devil.
+Penny The Dreadful is grittier than their previous releases.
+In an interview with The Aquarian Weekly, Adam Bird recalls the concept of making a record about a relationship that this girl named Penny had with the devil.
 She ended up becoming far more powerful than him, and that's why she's Penny The Dreadful.
 This was the first project we went into all together."
 Kevin Walters noted "when it comes to writing, nothing is sacred, and this was the first time we had done that."
 The record release party was at Backroom Studios in Rockaway, New Jersey.

 A teaser video for the first single from the album entitled "A Ballad from Hell" was released in August 2013.
 "How to Rob a Bank," the second single from the album, was released in October 2013.
 A music video for the single was released the same month, and the video, which was directed by John Komar, won the MTVU Freshman competition.
 It also received heavy rotation from the radio station WRAT, and was included on The Village Voice's annual Pazz and Jop ballot.